Use Windows Analytics with Configuration Manager

-After navigating to the Windows Analytics settings tab, configure the following settings:
+Select the Windows Analytics settings tab, and configure the following settings:

 Commercial ID key

 The commercial ID key maps information from devices you manage to the Log Analytics workspace that hosts your organization's Windows Analytics data.
-If you have already configured a commercial ID key for use with Upgrade Readiness, use that ID.
+If you've already configured a commercial ID key for use with Upgrade Readiness, use that ID.
 If you don't yet have a commercial ID key, see Copy your commercial ID key.

-For more information about each Windows 10 telemetry level, see Configure Windows telemetry in your organization.
+For more information, see Configure Windows diagnostic data in your organization.

 For more information, see Windows 7, Windows 8, and Windows 8.1 appraiser telemetry events and fields.

 On devices running Windows 8.1 or earlier, Internet Explorer can collect data about web apps.
 This data can allow Upgrade Readiness to detect web application incompatibilities that could prevent a smooth upgrade to Windows 10.
-Internet Explorer data collection can be enabled on a per internet zone basis.
+Enable Internet Explorer data collection based on the internet zone.
 For more information about internet zones, see About URL Security Zones.

 Use Upgrade Readiness to identify Windows 10 compatibility issues

 Upgrade Readiness enables you to analyze device readiness and compatibility with Windows 10.
 This assessment allows for smoother upgrades.
 After connecting Configuration Manager to Upgrade Readiness, access this client upgrade compatibility data directly in the Configuration Manager console.
 Then target devices for upgrade or remediation from the device list.

 For more information and details on how to configure and connect to Upgrade Readiness, see Upgrade Readiness.

 Use Windows Analytics to identify gaps in Windows Information Protection Policies

-Windows 10 version 1703 and later devices configured with a Windows Information Protection (WIP) policy report telemetry on applications that access corporate data in your environment but the WIP policy application rules do not include.
+You can configure Windows 10 version 1703 and later devices with a Windows Information Protection (WIP) policy.
+They report diagnostic data on applications that access corporate data in your environment but aren't included in the policy application rules.
 Users may need these applications to stay productive, but WIP blocks the users' access.
-Knowledge that users are accessing corporate data is useful in the maintenance of your Windows Information Protection policies in Configuration Manager.
+This information is useful to maintain your Windows Information Protection policies in Configuration Manager.